 Babies loves to explore things with their hands and mouths so a good sensory toy is essential.
 Look for something with lots of different textures and colours but make sure it’s designed for your baby’s age, so it will be safe when they inevitably put it in their mouths.

 Lamaze make a great range of sensory toys that babies love.
-There are loads to choose from and they’re all great but this butterfly is the classic.
+There are loads to choose from and they’re all great but this Firefly* is the classic.

 A lot of babies are really found of clothing tags.
 If your baby is one of them, then you can find sensory toys that incorporate tags*, like this ball.

-This sensory cube by Bright Stars is also a lovely choice for a sensory toy.
+This sensory cube* is also a lovely choice for a sensory toy.
 It has lots of different features and babies will love the clear, high contrast faces on the sides.

 The Classic Essential Toy For Babies: A Rattle